© 2024 MJH Life Sciences™ and Patient Care Online. All rights reserved.

 While COVID-19 cases have decreased from the peak pandemic levels, SARS-CoV-2 continues to evolve with new variants, causing surges that threaten at-risk populations.3 Meanwhile, RSV hospitalizations, especially among infants and older adults, continue to stress health care resources.
 Each year in the US, RSV leads to approximately 58 000-80 000 hospitalizations among children aged less than 5 years and 100 000-160 000 hospitalizations among adults aged 60 years and older, according to the CDC.4

-“Vaccines help protect patients, families, communities, and loved ones so we encourage everyone who is eligible to get vaccinated against COVID-19, the flu, RSV, and other CDC-approved immunizations,” said Tochi Iroku-Malize, MD, MPH, board chair of the American Academy of Family Physicians (AAFP) in an interview with Patient Care Online.
+“Vaccines help protect patients, families, communities, and loved ones so we encourage everyone who is eligible to get vaccinated against COVID-19, the flu, RSV, and other CDC-approved immunizations,” said Tochi Iroku-Malize, MD, MPH, former board chair of the American Academy of Family Physicians (AAFP) in an interview with Patient Care Online.

 The CDC updated its vaccine recommendations for the 2024-2025 respiratory virus season to address the ongoing threats of COVID-19, influenza, and RSV, emphasizing the importance of immunization across various age groups.5